ehtiramabdullayev/Cucumber-example/README.md

 # hellocucumber

-using BDD aproach and test framework Cucumber
+Implemented some examples and test scenarios using Gherkin and Cucumber.